-Gregory L. Eastwood, MD is Professor of Bioethics and Humanities and Professor of Medicine.
-He is also is University Professor of the State University of New York.
+Gregory Eastwood, MD, is University Professor of the State University of New York and Professor of Bioethics and Humanities and Professor of Medicine at Upstate Medical University.
 Dr. Eastwood joined the Center in 2008.
 He received his medical degree from Case Western Reserve University School of Medicine.

-Dr. Eastwood's current scholarly interests include the study of ethical leadership, professionalism, ethics of complex organizations, and general bioethics.
+Dr. Eastwood's current scholarly interests include end of life issues, ethical leadership, professionalism, and general bioethics.
 His past research was in gastrointestinal epithelial renewal and mechanisms of mucosal injury and protection.
-He has authored over 130 articles and book chapters and has written and edited several books.
+He has authored over 140 articles and book chapters and has written or edited several books.
+His most recent book is Finishing Our Story.
+Preparing for the End of Life, published by the Oxford University Press, 2019.

 Dr. Eastwood may be reached by calling 315.464.8454 or by email at email@example.com.